kalafut/kalafut.net/site/content/posts/premature-architecture.md

 date: 2024-04-24T17:47:54.247Z
 draft: false
 ---
 A few months ago, I started learning [Flutter](https://flutter.dev/) to build an app I'd been thinking about for a while.
 I joined the various Flutter-centric communities and followed developers who were active in the space.
 Overall, I've thoroughly enjoyed both the framework and the community dialog.
 But one element jumped out right away: a tremendous amount of material put out in social media and spammy Medium posts bikeshedding over what I considered "big software" topics like architecture.
 I was taken aback since most of the Flutter usage was for building a mobile app, and it was often done by a single developer.
-Whatever gets these people over the finish line is they needed, so all this Architecture discussion seemed like quite a distraction.
+Whatever gets these people over the finish line is what they needed, so all this Architecture discussion seemed like quite a distraction.
 There has been some pushback, for example, this excellent tweet thread:

 https://x.com/peteralexbizjak/status/1783015772463263938

 *(Apologies to those without a Twitter account who can't view the thread.
 Thanks Elon.)*

-This topic has been gnawing at me enough to actually write a blog post, but first, a little history about how I was first introduced to programming.
+This topic has been gnawing at me enough to actually write a blog post, but first, a little history about how I was introduced to programming.

 ### Foundations